Flange

 A flange is a protruded ridge, lip or rim, either external or internal, that serves to increase strength (as the flange of a steel beam such as an I-beam or a T-beam); for easy attachment/transfer of contact force with another object (as the flange on the end of a pipe, steam cylinder, etc., the circular or oval flange for securing truck and trailer tail lights, or on the lens mount of a camera); or for stabilizing and guiding the movements of a machine or its parts (as the inside flange of a rail car or tram wheel, which keep the wheels from running off the rails).
 Flanges are often attached using bolts in the pattern of a bolt circle.

-Flanges play a pivotal role in piping systems by allowing easy access for maintenance, inspection, and modification.
-They provide a means to connect or disconnect pipes and equipment without the need for welding, which simplifies installation and reduces downtime during repairs or upgrades.
-Additionally, flanges facilitate the alignment of pipes, ensuring a proper fit and minimizing stress on the system.